On Page SEO Checklist

 Explained briefly, search engine spiders read your texts in a way similar to any human being, so the first paragraph is more important than the second and so on.
 This also applies to the titles: the h1 (heading/main title of the page) is the most important, the h2 goes after, h3, h4, h5, and h6.

-Take advantage of the fact that your site is new and that your URLs have never been on the Internet before.
+Take advantage if your site is new and that your URLs have never been on the Internet before.
 Draw a good URL structure and keep it very clear before doing so.
-If you do it wrong the solution will be to have to walk with redirects and that is the worst thing you can do.
+If you do it wrong the solution will be to have a lot of URL redirects which can be bad for SEO.
 A good structure would be, for example: www.example.com/word-word.
 Try not to be too long and always include the keyword.
 And, of course, be friendly!
 No incomprehensible, infinite or dynamic URLs (if you can avoid it).

 5. Internal Links